Epitech-Lyon/epitech-lyon.github.io/_posts/2020-11-04-lightbeam.md

 ### How ?

-The OS development require a big acquaintance obtained by reading a lot of documentation. yes, that's not sexy so far.
+The OS development require a big acquaintance obtained by reading a lot of documentation.
+Yes, that's not sexy so far.

-The compilation is assured our servitors GCC, GAS (bad choice, a compilation with GCC only would have been better) and make with a "coherent" (actually not incredible) project architecture.
+The compilation is assured our servitors GCC, GAS (bad choice, a compilation with GCC only would have been better) and made with a "coherent" (actually not incredible) project architecture.

 ## Technical side

-The following description are actually simplified, if you want to go further go on the [repository page](https://github.com/le0kar0ub1/LightBeam).
+The following description are actually simplified --- if you want to go further visit the [repository page](https://github.com/epitech-lyon/LightBeam).

 ### Raspi3

 The LightBeam raspi3 kernel is SMP (Symetric MultiProcessing) and in graphic mode (no text mode).

-As an interface for raspberry machines, I have built a (partial) driver for the bcm2837 (scalable and usable for others bcm version).
+As an interface for raspberry machines, I have built a (partial) driver for the bcm2837 (scalable and usable for others bcm version.

 The bcmXXXX [SoC](https://en.wikipedia.org/wiki/System_on_a_chip) are the core of the raspberryX.
 On top of that for the raspi3 I juste created some functions that I needed which use this driver.